HETAS signs up to the Prompt Payment Code

 HETAS has now signed up to The Prompt Payment Code (PPC).
-The Code is a voluntary code of practice for businesses, administered by the Office of the Small Business Commissioner (SBC) on behalf of BEIS.
+The Code is a voluntary code of practice for businesses, administered by the Office of the Small Business Commissioner (OSBC) on behalf of BAT.
 It was established in December 2008 and sets standards for payment practices between organisations of any size and their suppliers.

 Paying suppliers or partners promptly and within the agreed payment terms is not only an ethical responsibility but economically beneficial for all parties and the wider economy.
 Speed and certainty of payment and stable cashflow are essential for all businesses to flourish and grow.